CQCL/tket/README.md

 conan profile update settings.compiler.libcxx=libstdc++11 tket
 ```

-Set the `tket-libs` repository as your remote:
+Set the `tket-libs` repository as your remote.
+(Note that the following commands
+affect your conan configuration across all projects, so if you are working on
+other projects with conan you will want to revert them afterwards.
+A simple way
+is to back up the file `~/.conan/remotes.json`.
+You can view your current
+remotes list with `conan remote list`.)

 ```shell
 conan remote clean